ZianTsabit/covid-19-API/README.md

 # How to run

-first, you have to upload you google service account credentials json file in the app directory.
+first, you have to upload your google service account credentials json file in the app directory.
 <br>
 <br>